JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7900 days**.

-And here is a just a random fact -  **The smallest stamp in the world was issued in 1863 by the Columbian state of Bolivar and measured 9.5 x 8mm**.
+And here is a just a random fact -  **The monogram "RR" for Rolls-Royce has never been altered, except for when Sir Henry Royce passed away in 1933.
+Then it was changed from red to black.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)